 - Pulmonary rehabilitation: Pulmonary rehab includes a number of different therapeutic approaches to help improve overall mental and physical health.
 These can include breathing techniques, counseling, nutritional and health education, physical exercise to improve exercise tolerance and support groups.

-- Lung Transplant: In certain cases where the lung scarring is significant, but the patient is otherwise in good health, a lung transplant may be suggested.
+- Lung Transplant: In pulmonary fibrosis, once the lung tissue becomes scarred, the damage cannot be reversed.
+In certain cases where the lung scarring is significant, but the patient is otherwise in good health, a lung transplant may be suggested.
 However, since this is a major surgery and comes with significant risk, only a pulmonary specialist can help you decide if this is the right pulmonary fibrosis treatment for you.

 What is the best treatment for pulmonary fibrosis for you?
 Do your research, know your options and talk to your doctor about what is best for you.

 What Are the Benefits and Risks of Oxygen Therapy for Pulmonary Fibrosis?